 Undetected, pre-cancerous changes can develop into cervical cancer and spread to the bladder, intestines, lungs, and liver.
-It can take years for pre-cancerous changes to turn into cervical cancer.
-Patients with cervical cancer do not usually have symptoms until the cancer is advanced and has spread.
+It can take years for pre-cancerous changes to turn into cancer.
+Patients with this type of cancer do not usually have symptoms until the cancer is advanced and has spread.

 Causes and Risk Factors

 Almost all cervical cancers are caused by HPV (Human Papilloma Virus).
 HPV is a common virus that is spread through sexual intercourse.
 There are many different types of HPV.
 Some strains lead to cancer.
 (Other strains may cause genital warts, while others do not cause any problems at all.)